Dealion - Member Profile Nº TBD

 What being in the room with Sara gets you.

-Sara's network sits at the intersection of EU innovation funding, startup ecosystem infrastructure, and cross-sector strategic partnerships.
+Sara's network sits at the intersection of EU & North America innovation funding, startup ecosystem infrastructure, and cross-sector strategic partnerships.
 These are specific doors, not general introductions.

 The Only Way In